Introductory Indonesian (INDO 101 & 102) offered in 2017-18 year.

 Note: We are alternating Southeast Asian language offerings to support our field course destinations, although language classes are open to everyone (whether they're interested in the field course or not).
 Students taking language will be given priority in the field course application process.
 All Southeast Asian language courses fulfill university language requirements and Asian Studies emphasis requirements.
-In 2015-16, we are offering Thai 101 and 102.
-In 2016-17, we are offering Indonesian 101 and 102.
+In 2017-18 we are offering Indonesian 101-102.
+As a dialect of Malay, Indonesian allows students to achieve competence in communication throughout Malaysia and Indonesia.

-In 2016-17, we will offer Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who previously taught supplementary Indonesian for our 2014 field school course.
+In 2017-18, we will offer Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who has taught the language at Puget sound since 2016, and who has participated in earlier, supplementary language instruction.
 Dialects of Malay like Indonesian are national languages of Indonesia, Malaysia, Brunei, and Singapore, making it the sixth most spoken language in the world.
-Available to all interested students, Indonesian is also recommended for those interested in our 2017 field course, which will focus on the anthropology of Indonesia.
+Available to all interested students, Indonesian is also recommended for those interested in our 2018 field course, which will focus on conservation in Malaysian Borneo.

 Indonesian 101 Course Description